marijnh/Eloquent-JavaScript/16_game.md

 {{index graphics, encapsulation, "DOMDisplay class", [DOM, graphics]}}

 In the [next chapter](canvas#canvasdisplay), we'll ((display)) the same game in a different way.
-To make that possible, we put the drawing logic behind an interface, and pass it to the game as an argument.
+To make that possible, we put the drawing logic behind an interface and pass it to the game as an argument.
 That way, we can use the same game program with different new display ((module))s.

 A game display object draws a given ((level)) and state.
 We pass its constructor to the game to allow it to be replaced.
 The display class we define in this chapter is called `DOMDisplay` because it uses DOM elements to show the level.